danielfett/draft-dpop/main.md

   1. ensure that the value of the `ath` claim equals the hash of that access token,
   1. confirm that the public key to which the access token is bound matches the public key from the DPoP proof.

+Note: order is not implied by the numbering of this list.

-Servers SHOULD employ Syntax-Based Normalization and Scheme-Based Normalization in accordance with Section 6.2.2. and Section 6.2.3. of [@!RFC3986] before comparing the `htu` claim.
+Servers SHOULD employ Syntax-Based Normalization and Scheme-Based Normalization in accordance with Section 6.2.2. of [@!RFC3986] and Section 6.2.3. of [@!RFC3986] before comparing the `htu` claim.

 # DPoP Access Token Request {#access-token-request}